Burlington County, New Jersey

-Burlington County is a county in the South Jersey region of the U.S. state of New Jersey.
+Burlington County is a county in the U.S. state of New Jersey.
 The county is the largest by land area in New Jersey and ranks second behind neighboring Ocean County in total area.
 Its county seat is Mount Holly.
 As of the 2020 census, the county was the state's 11th-most-populous county, with a population of 461,860, its highest decennial count ever and an increase of 13,126 (+2.9%) from the 448,734 recorded at the 2010 census, which in turn had reflected an increase of 25,340 (6.0%) from the 423,394 enumerated at the 2000 census.
-The United States Census Bureau's Population Estimates Program estimated a 2024 population of 475,515, an increase of 13,655 (+3.0%) from the 2020 decennial census.
+The United States Census Bureau's Population Estimates Program estimated a 2025 population of 481,439, an increase of 19,579 (+4.2%) from the 2020 decennial census.
 The most populous place in the county was Evesham Township with 46,826 residents as of the 2020 census.
 Washington Township covered 102.71 sqmi, the largest area of any municipality in the county.
 The county is part of the South Jersey region of the state.

 Burlington County is located east of the Delaware River and borders Philadelphia, the nation's sixth-largest city.
-It is part of the Philadelphia-Camden-Vineland, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley.
+It is part of the Philadelphia metropolitan area.
 However, the county stretches across the state, and its southeast corner reaches tidal estuaries leading to New Jersey's Great Bay, which separates the county from the Atlantic Ocean.